Kinder Natoons Sponsorship to save endangered native wildlife

 Carnaby's black cockatoo (Calyptorhynchus latirostris)

-Tree Kangaroo and Mammal Group located on the Atherton Tablelands in Far North Queensland.
+Tree Roo Rescue and Conservation Centre located on the Atherton Tablelands in Far North Queensland.

-The Tree Kangaroo and Mammal Group are contributing to save the endangered Lumholtz's and Bennett's Tree-kangaroos and rehabilitate, orphaned, injured or displaced tree kangaroos for release back into the wild.
-They educate the public and increase awareness of Australian tree kangaroo conservation and the threats that bring them into care, such as dogs and cars.
-Their vision is to assist in the prevention of the extinction of tree‑kangaroos.
+The Tree Roo and Conservation Centre are contributing to save the endangered Lumholtz's and Bennett's Tree-kangaroos and rehabilitate, orphaned, injured or displaced tree kangaroos for release back into the wild.
+They educate the public and increase awareness of Australian tree-kangaroo conservation and the threats that bring them into care such as dogs, cars and central blindness.

 Lumholtz's Tree-kangaroo (Dendrolagus lumholtzi)